 How can I compare groups of samples with FlowSOM?

 Run FlowSOM with all of your sample files selected.
 Then, in the resulting FlowSOM analysis experiment, annotate your files based on their group identity.
-You can then compare (meta)cluster abundance and expression in the Working Illustration of the resulting FlowSOM analysis experiment.
+You can then compare (meta)cluster abundance and expression in the Illustration Editor of the resulting FlowSOM analysis experiment.

 How do I find statistically significant differences in marker expression or population abundance with FlowSOM results?